Exfoliation and Optical Properties of S=1 Triangular Lattice Antiferromagnet NiGa$_2$S$_4$: Results

 \subsection{Relative Raman intensity and optical constants}

-In order to understand a non-linear dependence of the Raman scattering intensity on the thickness of the flakes, we probed optical constants of NiGa$_2$S$_4$ from 1.3 to 3.5 eV.
+In order to get experimental measure of the energy gap in NiGa$_2$S$_4$ and understand a non-linear dependence of the Raman scattering intensity on the thickness of the flakes, we probed optical constants of NiGa$_2$S$_4$ from 1.3 to 3.5 eV.
 In general, Raman scattering cross section is proportional to the scattering volume $V_s$ (see, for example, Ref.~\cite{HayesLoudon}):

 where $\omega_I$ and $\omega_S$ are excitation and scattered light frequencies, $n_I$ and $n_S$ are refractive indexes of the excitation and scattered light, $\bra{} \epsilon_S^i\epsilon_i^j\delta\chi^{ij}|^2\rangle_{\omega}$ is fluctuations of susceptibility resulting in Raman scattering.
-Naturally, if the thickness of flakes decreases below the penetration depth of the bulk, a decrease of Raman intensity is expected.
+Naturally, if the thickness of flakes decreases below the penetration depth of the laser, a decrease of Raman intensity is expected.
 We have measured R($\omega$) reflectivity spectra of NiGa$_2$S$_4$ bulk and films to get information about frequency dependent penetration depth and understand the Raman intensity change with thickness.

 Reflectivity spectrum of bulk NiGa$_2$S$_4$ in the range of 1.6 to 2.6 eV is shown in Fig.~\ref{Fig.reflectance}(a).
 A Kramers-Kronig analysis allows us to estimate the optical conductivity as well as the penetration depth of the laser into the bulk of the sample, Fig.~\ref{Fig.reflectance}(c) and (d) respectively.
 A penetration depth of about 50 nm for 647.1 nm excitation line (Fig.~\ref{Fig.reflectance}(c)) explains the decrease of the intensity of Raman scattering for flakes of thickness lower than 50 layers.
 Indeed, the flakes of the thickness below 50 layers become transparent, as demonstrated in the Fig.~\ref{Fig.reflectance}(b).
 For these thin flakes we observe reflectivity determined by the interference of the light in the layered system of Si, 300 nm thick SiO$_2$ substrate, and NiGa$_2$S$_4$ flakes.